Putting Up Walls vs. Protecting Priorities

 While distrust can protect you from being hurt again, it can also prevent you from being close again.

 Only when something or someone starts to stir up that place of pain again do you realize, “there’s more healing to be done here.”
-It’s much easier to blameshift.
-It’s much easier to just cut off relationships.
+It’s much easier to blame-shift.
+It’s much easier to cut off relationships.
 And it can be easy to do it under the guise of health.
 Don’t get me wrong, healthy boundaries are both important and necessary.

 Previous